tomoyanonymous/matsuuratomoyacom-web/content/about/researchstatement2021.en.md

 Therefore, in this project, we will attempt to design an open and extremely simple processor architecture targeted at musicians.

 In recent years, there has been a lot of research on practical architectures with very few instructions, such as two or four, triggered by OISC [^oisc], an architecture with only one type of instruction that was studied in the Esoteric Proramming Language [^subrisc].
-While such research is mainly focused on reducing power consumption and footprint in applications such as IoT, this research is more focused on using the simplicity of the structure to create a computer as a free device, as a medium for artists to express themselves.
+While such research is mainly focused on reducing power consumption and footprint in applications such as IoT, this research is more focused on using the simplicity of the structure to create a computer as a liberal device, as a medium for artists to express themselves.
 The main focus of this research is to encourage such efforts in the field of music, such as Taeyoon Choi's Handmade Computer [^taeyoon] and CW&T's 1Bit 1HZ CPU [^CWT].

 [^oisc]: Gilreath, W. F., & Laplante, P. A. 2003.
 Historical review of OISC.
 In Computer Architecture: A Minimalist Perspective (pp. 51-54).
 Springer, Boston, MA.
 [^subrisc]: K. Saso and Y. Hara-Azumi, 2020.
 Revisiting Simple and Energy Efficient Embedded Processor Designs Toward the Edge Computing. in IEEE Embedded Systems Letters, vol. 12, no. 2, pp. 45-49, https://doi.org/10.1109/LES.2019.2949620